 - Each student pair will work in their own dedicated, physically distanced 10′ x 10′ “station”.
 Pairs will maintain at least six-foot distancing from others even when class is not in session.

 - Each person present will wear a face mask as a default for the duration of the course – and specifically when practicing patient care and using shared restroom facilities.
 We will be able to spread even further apart and remove masks for breaks; there is ample room for students to do this during lectures as they like.

 - Participant numbers are limited as needed to comply with state law at the time of the course.

 - All students must bring their own food, water and gear.
 Here is a complete course packing list.

+Students with SOLO cards that expired in or before December of 2020 are eligible for a six-month extension – giving you through June 2021 to recertify.
+But, courses are filling quickly so don’t delay!
 Here is a link to the Train NEK WFR Refresher dates.
 Here are the Train NEK Wilderness First Aid options.
 And here are Train NEK Wilderness First Responder dates.
 Eventbrite registration links are on each page, or you can always mail a check to save Eventbrite fees.

 Please let us know if you have any questions, and do take care of yourselves!
 We hope to see you soon.

 © Train NEK | Wilderness Medicine 2020